OpenPodcar/OpenPodcar/README.md

 	- Wire the linear actuator's **yellow wire** to Pololu's **+5V** below **FB**  [# Check]
 	- Wire the linear actuator's **white wire** to Pololu's **GND** below **+5V**  [# Check]
 	- Set the external power to supply 12V -> the Pololu LED should start blinking orange
-	- Connect the Pololu USB to a computer with the "Pololu JRK 21v3 Configuration" Tool
+	- Connect the Pololu USB to a computer with the "**Pololu Jrk Configuration Utility**" Tool
 - Open the Configuration Tool Interface and go to the **Error** tab to check that no error is displayed other than the flag waiting for new commands.
 	- If there are errors, click on "**Reset**" and "**Clear**" until the Poolu's LED start blinking green
 	- Go to **Input** tab and use the cursor to send commands to the linear actuator e.g.